 (e) The previous 12 months’ capacity factor must be updated by ERCOT by the 20th day of each month using the most recent data for use in the next month.
-ERCOT shall post to the MIS Secure Area the capacity factor for each Resource before the start of the effective month.
+ERCOT shall post to the ERCOT website the capacity factor for each Resource before the start of the effective month.